-We consider that it is appropriate that Scottish Ministers are required to publish notice of any direction or revocation of a direction, but also of any revision of a direction.
-We consider that any direction, revocation or revision of a direction should be published in writing, and in such manner as the Scottish Ministers consider appropriate as soon as is reasonably practical after it is given.
-This would bring the provisions of section 4 into line with the provisions for publication of Ministerial directions under section 35 of the Bill.
+We consider that it is appropriate that Scottish Ministers are required to publish notice of any direction or revocation of a direction under section 4(5).
+We consider there would be merit in also requiring Scottish Ministers to publish notice of any revision of a direction.
+We consider that any such notice should be published in writing, and in such manner as the Scottish Ministers consider appropriate as soon as is reasonably practical after it is given.
+A requirement to publish notice of any revision of a direction and for all notices under this section to be published as soon as reasonable practical after having been given, would bring the provisions of section 4 into line with the provisions for publication of Ministerial directions under section 35 of the Bill.